Red letter day: Current red letter days in the United Kingdom

-Days which will never fall within the legal term are not red letter days (examples being Christmas Day and Easter Day).
+Days that never fall within the legal term are not red letter days (examples being Christmas Day and Easter Day).

 Former red letter days in the United Kingdom

-A comparison can be drawn with the Red Letter Days listed 100 years ago in Dress and Insignia Worn at His Majesty's Court (1921), which are on the same principle (a fixed selection of saints’ days, plus days honouring senior members of the Royal Family), except that the modern list adds the national saints of Wales and Scotland (St David and St Andrew, not listed in 1921) although not the national saint of England (St George).
-The 1921 listing, in full, is:
+A comparison can be drawn with the Red Letter Days listed 100 years ago in Dress and Insignia Worn at His Majesty's Court (1921), which are on the same principle (a fixed selection of saints' days, plus days honouring senior members of the Royal Family), except that the modern list adds the national saints of Wales and Scotland (St David and St Andrew, not listed in 1921) although not the national saint of England (St George).
+The paraphrased 1921 listing is:

-Red Letter Days on which the Judges of the High Court (King's Bench Division) wear, at Sittings of the Court of Law, their Scarlet Robes: